-Rule Change: Open
+Rule Change: Completed

-The Commission’s draft rule:
+The Commission’s final rule:

 Background – rule change requests

-- Imposing a requirement on intending participants to provide updated information to AEMO, for example when their projects change.
+- imposing a requirement on intending participants to provide updated information to AEMO, for example when their projects change

-- Reforming the intending participant category, consistent with the proposals made by AEMO (discussed below).
+- reforming the intending participant category, consistent with the proposals made by AEMO (discussed below)

-- Enabling AEMO to disclose confidential information if it reaches the public domain.
+- enabling AEMO to disclose confidential information if it reaches the public domain.

 On 31 December 2018 AEMO submitted a rule change request seeking to allow a developer to register as an intending participant for the purposes of building a grid-scale generating system or an industrial development (e.g. a load), despite such a person never intending to register as market participant (ERC0260).